MarkB19988/Glossary-of-Programming-Terms/README.md

   * Easy to follow the structure and logic of the program
   * The Code is easier to edit and maintain

+  This paradigm is usually how you expect a computer or a application to function, you provide the computer a set of step by step instructions and the computer carries them out in order.
+This makes procedural programming very intuitive however can sometimes be more time consuming when creating more complex functions

   ###### Object Oriented Paradigm

   Object oriented programming is the idea/concept of using objects that can contain data in the form of fields and code in the form of methods.
 A key feature of objects is that they can aceess and edit the data fields of other objects that they are linked to.
+A method in object-oriented programming is similar a procedure in procedural programming.
+The main difference between the two is that a method is part of an object.
+In object-oriented programming, you create objects and give them properties.
+For example, a person can be seen as the object and every person has a name, age, sex ect.
+These are it's properties

+  As both data and methods are combined into one object, this allows you to create mroe complex functions and programs with less code as you can re-use blueprints of objects multiple times.

   ###### Event Driven Paradigm